SCNickF1227/x264-stability-test/README.md

 This script leverages the x264-64 tool to perform a CPU stability test, simulating different workloads by varying the number of threads involved in the processing.
 It has been designed to work in a Windows environment using Python 3.11.

+This is the spiritual successor to the Overclock.net community Bash script [Which Originally appeared in the Haswell Overclocking guide nearly a decade ago!](https://www.overclock.net/threads/haswell-overclocking-guide-with-statistics.1411077/page-737#post-22689780)

 ## 🚀 Features

 ### **Preset Thread Allocation for Stress Testing**